by Collyn Rivers

 Mass: is the amount of matter within a body.

 Weight: is a measure of the force caused by the downward pull of the Earth’s mass (gravity) on mass.
 It is that which keeps your feet (and an RVs tires) on the ground.
 For, the purposes of the article, unless stated otherwise, mass and weight can be seen as identical.

 Laws of Motion: In 1668, Newton defined the laws of motion.
-They usefully describe travel trailer and tow vehicle behaviour.
+They usefully describe caravan and tow vehicle behaviour.

 Law 1.
 Unless influenced by an external force, mass remains at rest.
 If a force causes a mass to move it continues to do so at a constant speed.
 Unless deflected by an external side force it moves in a straight line.

-An otherwise stable vehicle towing an equally stable travel trailer will normally stay in a straight line.
+An otherwise stable vehicle towing an equally stable caravan will normally stay in a straight line.
 A side wind gust, however, may deflect it.

 Law 2.
 The rate of change of a masses’ momentum is proportional to any applied force.
 It acts in the direction the force is acting.
 For example, a powerful vehicle can accelerate a rig quicker than a less powerful vehicle.